© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval farmstead, 650m north west of Clennell is a scheduled monument protected by Historic England under reference 1008280.
 View the official record →

-Medieval farmstead, 650m north west of Clennell, is a scheduled ancient monument in Northumberland dating to the medieval period.
+Medieval farmstead 650m north west of Clennell is a deserted settlement site in Northumberland dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008280.

 Medieval farmstead, 650m north west of Clennell is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008280.